-Relationship with the Graduate School Graduate School of Engineering Dept. of Material Chemistry Dept. of Molecular Engineering Dept. of Polymer Chemistry Dept. of Synthetic Chemistry Dept. of Chemical Engineering Graduate School of Energy Science Graduate School of Global Environmental Studies
+Relationship with the Graduate School

+Graduate School of Engineering

+-• Dept. of Material Chemistry

+Dept. of Energy and Hydrocarbon Chemistry

+Undergraduate -• Dept. of Molecular Engineering

+School of Industrial Chemistry Dept. of Polymer Chemistry

+Dept. of Synthetic Chemistry and Biological Chemistry

+-• Dept. of Chemical Engineering

+Graduate School of Energy Science

+Graduate School of Global Environmental Studies